 - Dress appropriately, as the weather can be unpredictable and the processions can last for hours.

-- Be respectful during the processions and avoid loud or disruptive behaviour.
+- Be respectful during the processions and avoid loud or disruptive behavior.

 - Try the traditional foods of Semana Santa, such as torrijas and potaje de vigilia.